davidpallmann/hashnode-backups/ckzlvfj0h02aprks1ghaj831k.md

 You can create lexicons for Polly, small XML sequences which customize what Polly says for a given term.
 This can be useful for controlling how words and phrases uncommon to the chosen language are pronounced, or for expanding abbreviations and acronyms.

+By the way, you can **listen** to this blog post above--and that is powered by AWS Polly, courtesy of Hashnode.

 # Our Hello, Polly Project

 After getting familiar with Amazon Polly in the AWS console, you'll write a .NET 6 console program that converts text or SSML to synthesized speech, saved as an MP3 file.